-Planets in outer space will often be defined by a single setting.
-It doesn't matter if the events of the story only take place in on a small portion of the planet — we are still told the entire planet has one climate; specifically, the same climate as where the story takes place.
+Many other planets and natural satellites will often be defined by a single setting.
+It doesn't matter if the events of the story only take place on a small portion of the planet — we are still told the entire planet has one climate; specifically, the same climate as where the story takes place.
 Very rarely does any planet have the same level of environmental diversity as Earth, despite being as large and having a normal orbit.
 An ecological equivalent to the Planet of Hats.
 The locals will often have a hat that resembles the human cultures that inhabit similar environments.

 A creature well-suited to the local environment may be upgraded to horse status, if it's big enough.

 It should perhaps be noted that we usually only get very small views of these planets.
 Many times there are lines to the effect that it is a fairly standard planet.
 Almost never are we shown or told that a planet is entirely a Single Biome Planet in television or movies, and the ones that are are almost always either very temperate, tropical, desert, ice, or water worlds, which all have a statistical probability of existing.
 We have several of them in our own solar system, in fact, missing only a breathable atmosphere.